n0x1/flask-microblog/README.md

-A small 'microblog' where you can login and view premade posts (so far)
+A small 'microblog' using flask and SQLAlchemy where you can login and view premade posts (so far)